cmu-delphi/covidcast-indicators/usafacts/DETAILS.md

 # USA Facts Cases and Deaths

 We import the confirmed case and deaths data from USA Facts website and export the county-level data as-is.
-We also aggregate the data to the MSA, HRR, and State levels.
+We also aggregate the data to the MSA, HRR, HHS, State, and Nation levels.

 In order to avoid confusing public consumers of the data, we maintain consistency how USA Facts reports the data, please refer to [Exceptions](#Exceptions).